-Ms. Morales is the author and editor of the recently released book, Through the Eyes of Rebel Women, The Young Lords: 1969-1976, the first account of women.
-Her award-winning documentary, !Palante Siempre Palante, The Young Lords! premiered on public television in 1996.
-She was among the first women to join the Young Lords in New York City and rose through the ranks to become Deputy Minister of Education, co-founder of the Women’s Caucus and Women’s Union, and co-leader the Philadelphia chapter.
+Currently as the founder and executive editor of Red Sugarcane Press, Inc., Ms. Morales produces books and projects about the Puerto Rican, Latinx, and African Diasporas in the Americas.
+Most recently, she published Latinas: Struggles and Protests in 21st Century USA, an anthology of poetry and prose reflecting on women’s lived experience and the ways that Latinas address the relationship between gender and social change.
+She is the editor and a contributor to the collection.
+Ms. Morales is also the author and editor of Through the Eyes of Rebel Women, The Young Lords: 1969-1976, the first account of women in the organization.
+Her award-winning documentary, !Palante Siempre Palante, The Young Lords! premiered on public television in 1996 and continues to be screened across the United States and Caribbean.
+She was among the first women to join the Young Lords in New York City, and served as Deputy Minister of Education.
+She was also co-founder of the Women’s Caucus and Women’s Union.

 Photo credit: Jose Angel Figueroa